-The Tower Road Streetscape project commenced in June 2020 and is being progressed to create a high quality, safe, attractive street to attract new business, workers, students and visitors and ensure that existing businesses are provided for.
+The Tower Road Streetscape project commenced in June 2020 and completed in February 2021.
+It has created a high quality, safe, attractive street to attract new business, workers, students and visitors and ensures that existing businesses are provided for.

-The aims of the Tower Road Streetscape Project are to:
+The aim of the Tower Road Streetscape Project is to:

 Deliver a distinctive streetscape that demonstrates a change in direction to strengthen the confidence of potential investors and occupiers.